Ohio State University Athletic Band: Spring Football Game

 The Spring Football Game has been an Ohio State tradition for many years.
 This pits the football team against itself as a type of public practice, which also gets fans pumped up for the upcoming football season.
 Since the days of the Military Band, there has been a band to perform a halftime show for the fans.
 Every year, students studying Marching Band Technique at OSU are given the chance to help write the drill for the pre-game and halftime shows performed by the Athletic Band.
 Students are often given the chance to arrange music for the halftime show as well.
 Since 2008, the Athletic Band has performed their pre-game and halftime shows twice: one time each for the lacrosse game, and one time each for the football game immediately following.
 Both the pre-game and halftime shows require full music memorization, which is checked by section leaders and directing staff.
 Drill charts for the Athletic Band often are extensively modified on-the-fly since performer numbers are not set.
 One Spring may have 250 people, and the following year may have 350.
 Often the drill is simpler than that of the Marching Band, allowing for the fact the rehearsal schedule is only twice a week, as opposed to the Marching Band, which rehearses daily.
 Musical selections have included Latin, Broadway, Heavy Metal, Big Band, etc. The Athletic Band's show music is as varied as the Marching Band's.

 Cedar Point and Spring Trips

 Each year, the Athletic Band is the featured guest of Cedar Point Amusement Park in Sandusky, Ohio.
 The Athletic Band performs the opening ceremonies for the first day of the regular season at the amusement park.
 They are then invited to enjoy the park for a few hours before another mid-day performance, and then the remainder of the afternoon for fun and entertainment.
 In past years, the band has performed at Cleveland Indians games, the West Virginia Strawberry Festival in Buckhannon, WV, the Indianapolis 500 Parade, and the Kentucky Derby Parade.
 These performances are typically in the spring, when the Marching Band is no longer rehearsing, leaving the Athletic Band as ambassadors of the university around Ohio and neighboring states.

+"The Hockey Song" by Jughead

+During every Ohio State men's hockey home game, the song "The Hockey Song" by Jughead (not to be confused with the more well-known song of the same name by Stompin' Tom Connors), is played during the Second Intermission, and members of the band do a traditional dance to the song.
+The song tells the story of a Canadian man who goes to various places around the world and is always asked the same two questions: "Where are you from?" to which the first-person narrator responds, "Yeah I'm from Canada." and, "If you're from Canada, do you play Hockey?" after which the narrator starts listing various types of hockey.